-Church of the Multiplication (Tabgha)
+Tabgha Church of the Multiplication

-Rediscovering the Church of the Multiplication
+Exploring the Tabgha Church of the Multiplication

-A tour to Tabgha’s churches can be combined with a guided day tour of the Galilee.
+A visit to the Tabgha Church of the Multiplication can be combined in a day tour of the Galilee.